muhamm-ad/PyBLEToolkit/README.md

 - [muhamm-ad · GitHub](https://github.com/muhamm-ad)

 ## Acknowledgments

-- Inspiration from the BLE community and various open-source projects that have paved the way for this toolkit.
+- Inspiration from the BLE community and various open-source projects that have paved the way for this toolkit, especially [Adafruit](https://github.com/adafruit)